gennaroprota/breeze/readme.md

 [![DocsForge documentation](
 https://img.shields.io/badge/breeze-on%20docsforge-blue)](https://breeze.docsforge.com)

+Hi, and welcome.

+This is a repository for quick experiments, mainly with C++ components.

+Although you'll find usable utilities here, keep in mind that most things are proofs of concepts, and are not of production quality.

+In particular, for most components, I'm often the only author, and didn't benefit from any external review, which is crucial for quality.

-Welcome to *Breeze*, my personal toolkit of C++ components.
-The components range from cryptography (MD5, SHA-1, SHA-2) to checksums, string utilities, operating system identification and much more.
+That being said, the components range from cryptography (MD5, SHA-1, SHA-2) to checksums, string utilities, operating system identification and much more.
 You'll get a precise idea by exploring the breeze/ subdirectory of the source tree or the full documentation (see below).

-The library has been developed, in my spare time, over a period of about 13 years (as of June 2019) and I don't claim that all of it is of production quality.

-Some components don't take full advantage of the latest standards and some are or will be superseded by standard components or features.
+All these experiments have been developed, in my spare time, over a period of about 15 years (as of June 2021).
+Some experiments just didn't pan out, so, in fact, I'm not using those parts as they are here.
+Also, some components don't take full advantage of the latest standards and some are or will be superseded by standard components or features.
 But, generally, the library is up to date with C++17.

-The test/ subdirectories can be a good place to look at if you need to see usage examples (but, please, let me know if you feel that the usage of a component should be documented better).
+**NOTE: it's possible that I'll archive this repository, or make it private, and publish a new repository with updated components, instead.
+So, working on it to submit e.g. a pull request might not be a good idea.
+OTOH, you might found a defect which still exists in the definitive version of a component, so, feel free to contact me for issues (see below).**

 # Building the library